Quality measurements for the Lung Cancer Registry of Norway

 Identification of patient-oriented areas for improvement:

-• The proportion examined with PET-CT in the primary assessment is still not above the target set, and several health trusts vary considerably from year to year
+- The proportion that is examined with PET/CT in the primary examination is still not above the target that has been set, and several healthcare institutions have large variations from year to year

-• There are large differences in the proportion of patients who undergo an EBUS examination
+There are large differences between healthcare organizations in the proportion of patients who have an EBUS examination carried out.

-See more results in Annual Report 2022 Lung Cancer (Norwegian only)
+See more results in Annual report 2023 Lung cancer (Norwegian only).

 Proms